How to Keep Node.js Running at Linux Server

 nohup node respawn.js &

-Respawn is great, simple and easy to use.
-However didn't work for me because I'm using Command line to login to my linux box.
-So if i close my command line window, the thread is gone.
-So I have to let the respawn running at background.
-That's nohup.
+Respawn is great, simple, and easy to use.
+However, it didn't work for me because I'm using the command line to log in to my Linux box.
+So if I close my command line window, the thread is gone.
+I need to let respawn run in the background, and that's what nohup does.

-The forever npm module is doing the same thing, however if you know nohup you can have other choice.
-I had a experience that, one day my node.js web application doesn't work, and type npm intall forever contains lots of error and take lots of time to figure out what's going on.
-But with nohup and respawn is easy.
+The forever npm module does the same thing.
+However, if you know nohup, you have another option.
+I had an experience where one day my Node.js web application didn't work, and typing npm install forever resulted in lots of errors and took a long time to figure out what was going on.
+But with nohup and respawn, it's easy.

 nohup node respawn.js &

-After close your remote console window, my linux node.js server still working fine.
+After closing your remote console window, your Linux Node.js server will still be working fine.

 *Node.js/Express.js is great for Web API’s and applications.
 In contrast to known enterprise technologies, Node.js is very special.
 It’s a single process/threaded environment.
 If an unhanded exception occurs, the Node.js virtual machine simply stops, leaving the application in an unresponsive state.